Labelling official statistics

 The 2007 Statistics and Registration Service Act defines official statistics as:

-statistics produced by the UK Statistics Authority, government departments (including executive agencies), the Devolved Administrations in Scotland, Wales and Northern Ireland, any other person acting on behalf of the Crown or any other organisation named on an Official Statistics Order.
+statistics produced by the United Kingdom (UK) Statistics Authority, government departments (including executive agencies), the devolved administrations in Scotland, Wales and Northern Ireland, any other person acting on behalf of the Crown or any other organisation named on an Official Statistics Order.

 Under the Act, official statistics should comply with the Code of Practice for Statistics.
 They also fall within the remit of the Office for Statistics Regulation.
 While the Act identifies bodies that can produce official statistics in Section 6, it does not set out which data should be classed as official statistics.

-The UK Statistics Authority takes a pragmatic approach to this question, which is set out in the paper “Priorities for designation as National Statistics”.
+The UK Statistics Authority takes a pragmatic approach to this question.
 Put simply, if the Authority believes that Parliament would regard a body of information as “statistical”, it should be labelled and treated as such.
 Producers should be similarly pragmatic.
 Users outside government are very unlikely to see any meaningful distinction between official statistics and other numbers published by government – rather, they are likely to be confused and frustrated by such distinctions, and their trust in the numbers undermined, unless there are very clear reasons for them.

 The most important reason for treating numbers as official statistics is to support and enhance public value.
 Whether the numbers support major decisions on policy or resource allocation, underpin accountability, offer insight into national debate, or simply because there is widespread public interest in the topic they address, official statistics that comply as far as possible with the Code of Practice for Statistics, are the most robust pathway to ensure trustworthiness and sufficient quality to deliver public value.